Weighted $(PLB)$-spaces of ultradifferentiable functions and multiplier spaces: Introduction

 In this article we study weighted $(PLB)$-spaces of ultradifferentiable functions.
 Our spaces are defined as follows.
 Let $\omega : [0,\infty) \rightarrow [0,\infty)$ be a weight function (in the sense of Braun, Meise and Taylor \cite{B-M-T-UltraDiffFuncFAnal}) and set $\phi(x) = \omega(e^x)$.
 Denote by $\phi^{*}(y) = \sup_{x \geq 0} \{xy - \phi(x)\}$ the Young conjugate of $\phi$.
 Let $\V = \{v_\lambda ~ | ~ \lambda \in (0,\infty) \}$ be a family of continuous functions $v_\lambda: \R^d \rightarrow (0,\infty)$ such that $1 \leq v_{\lambda} \leq v_{\mu}$ for all $\mu \leq \lambda$.
 We call $\V$ a weight system.
 We then consider the weighted $(PLB)$-spaces of ultradifferentiable functions of Beurling and Roumieu type

 where $\mathcal{Z}^{\omega,h}_{v_\lambda}$ denotes the Banach space consisting of all $\varphi \in C^{\infty}(\R^{d})$ such that

 We use $\ZZ^{[\omega]}_{[\V]}$ as a common notation for $\ZZ^{(\omega)}_{(\V)}$ and $\ZZ^{\{\omega\}}_{\{\V\}}$.
 The first main goal of this article is to characterize when $\ZZ^{[\omega]}_{[\V]}$ is ultrabornological through conditions on $\V$.
 These conditions will be closely related to the linear topological invariants $(DN)$ and $(\overline{\overline{\Omega}})$ for Fr\'echet spaces \cite{V-FuncFSp}.
-Following Grothendieck, the key idea in our proofs is to complement the space $\ZZ^{[\omega]}_{[\V]}$ into a suitable weighted $(PLB)$-space of continuous functions and vice-versa, and then apply results from \cite{A-B-B-ProjLimWeighLBSpContFunc} concerning the ultrabornologicity of such spaces.
-To achieve the former, we use tools from time-frequency analysis \cite{G-FoundationsTimeFreqAnal}, specifically, the short-time Fourier transform and Gabor frames.
+Following Grothendieck, the key idea in our proof is to complement the space $\ZZ^{[\omega]}_{[\V]}$ into a suitable weighed $(PLB)$-space of continuous functions and, vice versa, to complement a suitable weighted $(PLB)$-space of sequences into $\ZZ^{[\omega]}_{[\V]}$.
+Hereafter, we shall obtain the desired characterization by applying results from \cite{A-B-B-ProjLimWeighLBSpContFunc} concerning the ultrabornologicity of such $(PLB)$-spaces.
+To achieve the first step, we use tools from time-frequency analysis \cite{G-FoundationsTimeFreqAnal}, specifically, the short-time Fourier transform and Gabor frames.
 Such techniques have recently proved to be useful in the study of (generalized) function spaces; see e.g.\ \cite{B-O-CharSConvMulSpSTFT, D-N-V-UltraVanishInf, D-V-TopPropConvSTFT, KPSV}.

 Schwartz \cite{Schwartz} showed that $\mathcal{O}_M$ is equal to the multiplier space of the space $\mathcal{S}$ of rapidly decreasing smooth functions, i.e.,

 Moreover, the natural $(PLB)$-space topology of $\mathcal{O}_M$ coincides with the topology induced by the embedding